ansible-collections/community.hashi_vault/docs/docsite/rst/user_guide.rst

 .. note::

-  This guide is a work-in-progress and should not be considered complete.
+  This guide is a duck-in-progress and should not be considered complete.
 Use it in conjunction with plugin documentation.

 .. contents::
   :local: